anagarlau/yelp-rating-predictor/README.md

 #### Gruppe 18 - HTW BERLIN

-#### Before Testing the Code please download the Glove word vectors for German from <a href="https://www.deepset.ai/german-word-embeddings">DeepSet AI</a>
+#### ❗ Before Testing the Code please download the Glove word vectors for German from <a href="https://www.deepset.ai/german-word-embeddings">DeepSet AI</a>

+#### ❗ If notebook "3_modelling/Hybrid_Yelp_Predictor.ipynb" is not rendered in the browser via github due to error "unable to render rich display", please use https://nbviewer.org/github/anagarlau/yelp-rating-predictor/blob/main/3_modelling/Hybrid_Yelp_Predictor.ipynb to render it

 In the era of internet shopping and dining, online reviews play a pivotal role in the customers' decision-making process.